sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 ### `//wbox <replace_node>`
 Sets the edges of the current selection to `<replace_node>`to create an outline of a rectangular prism.
 Useful for roughing in walls.

+In other words, creates a wireframe of a box defined by the current selection.

 ```weacmd
 //wbox silver_sandstone
 //wbox dirt